primer/react/docs/content/Dialog.md

 | isOpen | Boolean | Set whether or not the dialog is shown |
 | onDismiss | Function | A user-provided function that should close the dialog |

-`Dialog.Header` and `Dialog.HeaderText` do not take any non-system props.
+`Dialog.Header` does not take any non-system props.